Jacopo1891/MMM-GoogleTrafficTimes/README.md

 # Module: Google Traffic Times

-A module for the MagicMirror that displays driving times from a location to one or more destinations based on Google Maps Traffic information.
-As it uses the times in traffic the values are dynamic as long as there is reasonaby accurate traffic detail available to Google in your area.
+A MagicMirror module that displays travel times from one or more origins to various destinations using Google Maps Traffic information.
+Travel times are dynamic and update based on real-time traffic data, provided Google has accurate traffic information for your area.
-If the in traffic travel time is longer then a symbol will be showed.
+If the travel time with traffic is longer than usual, a warning symbol will be displayed.

 # Table of contents